huygiatrng/CaptionCove/README.md

 - **User Management**: Secure user login and authentication system built with Django, ensuring that user data is protected and accessible only to authorized users.

-- **Scalable Backend**: The backend is powered by PostgreSQL, providing robust data management and handling high volumes of transcript data efficiently.
+- **Scalable Backend**: Powered by PostgreSQL, the backend efficiently handles high volumes of transcript data and provides robust data management.

 - **File Management**: Integrated with AWS S3 for secure and scalable file storage.
 All user data is encrypted to maintain privacy and security.

 - **Optimized Performance**: Utilizes AWS Load Balancers and Celery, integrated with Redis for efficient task queue management.
 This ensures rapid processing rates and high service availability, even under heavy load.

 - **Credit-Based System**: A credit-based system allows users to access transcription services based on video length.
-This system is designed to enhance user experience and offer flexible service options.
+This system is designed to offer flexible service options and improve user experience.

 - **RESTful APIs**: Developed robust and reliable RESTful APIs for seamless interaction with the backend, rigorously tested with Postman to ensure efficiency and reliability.